opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 functions sequentially.
 Passing ``threads < 0`` will reset threads number to system default.
 This function must be called outside of parallel region.

-.. ocv:function:: void setNumThreads(int threads)
+.. ocv:function:: void setNumThreads(int nthreads)

-    :param threads: Number of threads used by OpenCV.
+    :param nthreads: Number of threads used by OpenCV.

 OpenCV will try to run it's functions with specified threads number, but some behaviour differs from framework: